Genesis 6:1-22

 - “Sons of God”: There are three views as to just who the “sons of God” are:

-- Sethites: Genesis makes it clear that this line began to call upon the name of the Lord, thus this view makes the assumption that ALL of this Seth’s decedents were godly while all of Cain’s were ungodly.
+- Sethites: Genesis makes it clear that this line began to call upon the name of the Lord, thus this view makes the assumption that ALL of Seth’s descendants were Godly while all of Cain’s were ungodly.
 So then the problem was that the godly line intermarried with the ungodly line.
 The problem with this view is that this would make all of Seth’s descendant’s boys while all of Cain’s descendants were girls, a biblical and mathematical impossibility.
-Remember that all of Adams descendants were in the image of man and not God so all were born sinners!
+Remember that all of Adams’ descendants were in the image of man and not God so all were born sinners!

 - Demon possessed men: Again noting the Hebrew phrase the Jewish Scribes always rendered it as “angels of God”.
-The fact of this is further implied in the N.T. understanding of Gen. 6:2 by Jude where we read:
+The fact of this is further implied in the New Testament understanding of Gen. 6:2 by Jude where we read:

-- 5a Absence of the knowledge of God: “the LORD saw that the wickedness of man was great in the earth.”
+- Third, Absence of the knowledge of God: “the LORD saw that the wickedness of man was great in the earth.”
 The word “great” means unusually intense and very wide spread.
-The idea is that the whole world was against God, wickedness is always begins with the absence of God in societies life.
-Moral wickedness is not the problem it is the symptom, the problem is the absence of the knowledge of God.
+The idea is that the whole world was against God, wickedness always begins with the absence of God in society’s life.
+Moral wickedness is not the problem, it is the symptom, the problem is the absence of the knowledge of God.

 Vs. 6-7 God responds to this escalating wickedness in three ways: